Pentagram Rigidity for Centrally Symmetric Octagons: Intrinsic Boundedness and Concavity

 We choose a flat metric on $L_+$ coming from the integrable structure.
-Our results below hold for any choice.
-Since $L_+ \cap \cal U$ is actually a subset of the cylinder $L_+$, every point of $p \in L_+$ is less than $D_p$ to every point of $L_+ \cap {\cal U\/}$ for some constant $D_p$ which depends on $p$.
+The result is independent of choice.
+By compactness, every point of $p \in L_+$ is (intrinsically) less than $D_p$ units from every point of $L_+ \cap {\cal U\/}$ for some constant $D_p$ which depends on $p$.
 But now we apply $\iota_5$ and conclude that the same boundedness result holds for the backwards end of $L_+$.
 Next, we apply $\Delta$ and conclude that the same boundedness result holds for the forwards end of $L_+$.
 Putting these results together we see that $L_+$ is intrinsically bounded.